iter8-tools/iter8/mkdocs/docs/reference/experiment.md

 | indicators | string[] | A list of metric references.
 Iter8 will collect and report the values of these metrics in addition to those referenced in the `objectives` section. | No |

 !!! warning ""
-    **Note:** References to metric resource objects within experiment criteria should be in the `namespace/name` format or in the `name` format.
+    **Note:** References to metric resource objects within experiment criteria should be in the `namespace/name` or `name` format.
 If the `name` format is used (i.e., if only the name of the metric is specified), then Iter8 searches for the metric in the namespace of the experiment resource.
 If Iter8 cannot find the metric, then the reference is considered invalid and the experiment will terminate in a failure.

 ### Objective